 Awareness can be increased by several factors:

-- conductive hearing loss such as perforated ear drums or glue ear tend to make people more aware of sounds inside their body because they no longer have the masking effect of external sounds.
+- Conductive hearing loss such as a perforated ear drum or glue ear tend to make people more aware of sounds inside their body because they no longer have the masking effect of external sounds.

 Some causes of pulsatile tinnitus do not fall into any of the above categories.
-In particular, there is a condition called benign intracranial hypertension, also known as idiopathic intracranial hypertension or pseudotumor cerebri.
-This is characterised by headaches and visual disturbance as well as pulsatile tinnitus.
-It is said to occur most frequently in overweight young or middle aged women.
+In particular, there is a condition called benign or idiopathic intracranial hypertension, which is characterised by headaches and visual disturbance as well as pulsatile tinnitus.
+This is said to occur most frequently in overweight young or middle aged women.
 However, it can occur at any age and in men as well as women.
 Its cause remains unknown.

 It is important to state that this is not an exhaustive list of the causes of pulsatile tinnitus and that anyone with this symptom should seek assessment by an appropriate doctor.

 How is pulsatile tinnitus investigated?